The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - A host experiencing an HA isolation response is likely to appear as Not Responding within vCenter Server.

-- Diagnosing an ESXi/ESX host that is disconnected or not responding in vCenter Server
+- Diagnosing an ESXi/ESX host that is disconnected or not responding in VMware vCenter Server (1003409)

 Request a Product Feature